 It hasn’t been officially announced, but that hasn’t stopped us from reading between the lines of patents and rumors.
-Here’s everything we know, and everything we hope Microsoft announces with the Surface Book 3.
+Here’s everything we know, and everything we hope Microsoft announces, about the Surface Book 3.

 Price and release date

-This is already a fairly high baseline, and one Microsoft probably doesn’t want to change if possible.
-In fact, there are signs that Microsoft wants to make pricing more flexible if possible: The company recently offered new options to buy a 15-inch model without discrete Nvidia graphics, at only $2,000, an acknowledgment that there’s demand for the larger screen at a lower price.
+This is already a fairly high baseline, and one Microsoft probably doesn’t want to change.
+In fact, there are signs that Microsoft wants to make pricing more flexible, if possible.
+The company recently offered new options to buy a 15-inch model without discrete Nvidia graphics, at only $2,000, an acknowledgment that there’s a demand for the larger screen at a lower price.

-Microsoft is planning to release the dual-screen Surface Neo and Duo in late 2020, but evidence suggests that the Surface Book 3 might also pick up some sort of secondary display.
-According to a recent patent, Microsoft is considering adding a secondary touch screen to the keyboard-half of a device with a detachable screen which looks just like the Surface Book 3.
-The patent goes into details of how the touch screen could sit next to the trackpad on the keyboard deck, or sit on the entire rear-half of the detachable keyboard to be used for inking, in both cases.
+Previous patents, though, have hinted that the Surface Book 3 could pick up some sort of secondary display.
+Filings at the U.S. Patent and Trademark Office show Microsoft was playing with adding a secondary touchscreen to the keyboard half of a device, with a detachable screen that looks just like the Surface Book 3.
+The patent goes into details of how the touchscreen could sit next to the trackpad on the keyboard deck, or sit on the entire rear-half of the detachable keyboard, to be used for inking.

 More powerful graphics